Analysis | Why Now, and Why Hong Kong, for Alibaba’s Share Sale?

 3. Is now a good time?

-It’s not ideal, given all the bad news weighing on stocks in the city.
-But Alibaba’s U.S. stock price is up by a third this year, based on the Nov.
-14 close, and has been trading close to all-time highs.
+It’s not ideal, but early demand has been strong.
+Given the recent escalation in protest-related violence, the company dropped plans for an investor luncheon in Hong Kong and was making phone calls instead.
+But it hasn’t changed the offering size, Michael Yao, the company’s head of corporate finance, told investors.
+Alibaba’s U.S. stock price is up by about a third this year, based on the Nov.
+18 close, and has been trading close to all-time highs.
 That will be a benchmark for the share price in Hong Kong.

 4. Why didn’t Alibaba list in Hong Kong before?